 - 1. The student is accountable for assessing his/her own health status and using good judgment in fulfilling class and clinical responsibilities. - 2.
 St. Mary's Center for Education will comply with current immunization policies of St. Mary's Medical Center, Marshall University, and other agencies utilized for clinical rotations, as applicable to incoming or current students. - 3.
 Student prescriptions and refills may be filled through the Employee/Outpatient Pharmacy on 1 East.
 See posted hours of operation.
 The student is then billed through the Center for Education Business Office. - 4.
 Students are responsible for any laboratory or radiology services that would be ordered.
 The student is billed through their insurance carrier or private pay. - 5.
-See the Marshall University Student Handbook for student health and other health services available. (www.marshall.edu/student'affairs/stubook)
+See the Marshall University Student Handbook for student health and other health services available. (www.marshall.edu/student'affairs/stubook) - 6.
+See the MCTC Student Handbook for student health and other health services available.

-Formulated: Prior to 5/02 Revised; 5/02, 5/04, 5/05, 7/07, 4/08, 7/08, 11/08, 2/11, 7/12, 1/15 Reviewed: 11/09, 7/10, 7/13, 8/17, 6/19, 6/20, 7/21,6/22, 6/23
+Revised; 5/02, 5/04, 5/05, 7/07, 4/08, 7/08, 11/08, 2/11, 7/12, 1/15,5/25 Reviewed: 11/09, 7/10, 7/13, 8/17, 6/19, 6/20, 7/21,6/22, 6/24,5/25